pfunks/TCTest/test_faq.md

 **Voting and curating** - If you discover a post and upvote it before it becomes popular, you can earn a curation reward.
 The reward amount will depend on the amount of STEEM Power you have.

 **Investing** - Users can purchase STEEM or Steem Dollar tokens directly through the Steemit wallet using Bitcoin, Ether, or BitShares tokens.
+They are also available from other markets and exchanges including Poloniex, Bittrex, Shapeshift.io, and Changelly.
 STEEM tokens that are powered up to STEEM Power earn a small amount of interest for holding.

 ## Where do the tokens come from?

-Steem uses pre-determined mathematical formulas to determine how many new tokens it will issue to users each day, and the Steem network continually creates digital tokens to reward content creators and curators.
+The Steem network continually creates digital tokens to reward content creators and curators.
 Some of the newly-created tokens are transferred to users who add value to Steemit by posting, commenting, and voting on other people's posts.
 The remainder is distributed to holders of STEEM Power and the witnesses that power the blockchain.

 ## Where does the value come from?

-At its root, Steem is simply a points system similar to other arcade style points systems, however, because this points system is blockchain-based, the points are traded on cryptocurrency markets as tokens.
-The speculation on these markets makes the value of the tokens go up and down based on their supply and demand.
+At its root, Steem is simply a points system.
+However, because this points system is blockchain-based, the points can be traded on markets as tokens.
+The speculation and investment in the market makes the value of the tokens go up and down based on their supply and demand.

 By analogy, Steem is a game system where users compete for attention and rewards by bringing content and adding value to the platform.
 The rewards people earn are tokens that have real market value and are readily tradable.
-It is similar to how someone playing a video game could obtain a rare item by playing the game.
-If they have the scarce item, then they could potentially sell it on video game item markets.
+It is similar to how someone playing a video game could obtain a limited item or currency by playing the game.
+If the currency or items are transferable between users, then they can sell or buy them on game item markets.

-## Why are my posts not earning many tokens?
+## Why are my posts not earning as much as I expect?

 Steemit is not a "get rich quick" scheme.
-While it is possible to post content that goes viral quickly and earn a lot of rewards on a single post, that is not typical for most users.
+While it is possible to post content that goes viral quickly and earn a lot of rewards on a single post, this is not typical for most users.

 Most of the authors that you see earning high rewards are users that have spent a lot of time in the network building followings, making connections with others, and developing a reputation for bringing high quality content.

-It is best not to focus on the rewards when you are first starting out.
+It is best to have realistic expectations, without focusing on rewards when you are first starting out.
 Work on building a following, making connections, and developing a good reputation.
 Consistency will pay off in the long run.

 # Accounts